 Andrew College is authorized under federal regulations to enroll international students who possess the proper documentation.
-International students who have completed Secondary Education (12 years), and that score 500 or higher on the Test of English as a Foreign Language (TOEFL) or obtain an acceptable score on an equivalent English language examination may be admitted to Andrew College without condition.
+International students who have completed Secondary Education (12 years), scored 500 or higher on the Test of English as a Foreign Language (TOEFL), scored 5.5 or higher on the International English Language Testing System (IELTS) or obtained an acceptable score on an equivalent English language examination may be admitted to Andrew College without condition.
 Other international students may be admitted to Andrew College and enrolled in the English as a Second Language (ESL) program.
 Students are admitted into the ESL program only during the fall term.